tweepy/tweepy/docs/api.rst

    :param target_id: The user_id of the target user.
    :param target_screen_name: The screen_name of the target user.
    :rtype: :class:`Friendship` object

-.. method:: API.lookup_friendships(user_ids/screen_names)

-   Returns the relationships of the authenticated user to the list of up to 100 screen_names or user_ids provided.

-   :param user_ids: A list of user IDs, up to 100 are allowed in a single
-                    request.
-   :param screen_names: A list of screen names, up to 100 are allowed in a
-                        single request.
-   :rtype: :class:`Relationship` object

 Account Methods